 Staying hydrated is also important in preventing altitude sickness.
 Drink water regularly during your climb.

 Trekkers usually take medicines to prevent acute mountain sickness.
-Some trekkers say that AMS medicines prevent the AMS totally but we suggest not to fully relying on medicines.
+Some trekkers say that AMS medicines prevent the AMS totally but we suggest not fully relying on medicines.
 We know the cases that even such medicines have not prevented AMS.

-Summarizing all the things, AMS or altitude sickness is the most common factor ruining the whole journey of the most trekkers in Nepal.
+Summarizing all the things, AMS or altitude sickness is the most common factor ruining the whole journey of most trekkers in Nepal.
 Due to the AMS, they have to quit their journey in the mid.
 These tricks and tips are not fully trustable.
-These are trick but may work or not.
+These are tricks but may work or not.